swing-left/se-take-home-test/README.md

 - Does it work?
 - Is the code clean and accessible to others?
-- Does the code handle edge case conditions?
+- Does the code elegantly handle edge case conditions?

 ## Swing Left Frontend Test